 IQWiG published the preliminary results in the form of the preliminary report in November 2011 and interested parties were invited to submit comments.
 When the commenting procedure ended, the preliminary report was revised and sent as a final report to the contracting agency, the Federal Joint Committee (G-BA), in June 2012.
 The written comments were published in a separate document at the same time as the final report.
 The report was produced in collaboration with external experts.

-More information: An overview of the background, methods and further results of the final report is provided in the English-language summary (PDF, 138 kB). www.iqwig.de/download/A05-18_E… bromide-for-COPD.pdf
+An overview of the background, methods and further results of the final report is provided in the English-language summary (PDF, 138 kB). www.iqwig.de/download/A05-18_Executive-summary-of-final-report_Tiotropium-bromide-for-COPD.pdf